-- (1) For an applicant of a licence under CAR LIC, any successful theoretical knowledge examinations conducted, and valid, under EASA Part FCL for the category of licence, shall be recognised as meeting the applicable theoretical knowledge requirements of CAR LIC. - (2) [Effective 01 January, 2021, for an applicant of a licence under CAR LIC, any successful theoretical knowledge examinations conducted, and valid, under UK CAA legislation for the category of licence, shall be recognised as meeting the applicable theoretical knowledge requirements of CAR LIC.]
+- (1) For an applicant of a licence under CAR LIC, any successful theoretical knowledge examinations conducted, and valid, under EASA Part FCL for the category of licence, shall be recognised as meeting the applicable theoretical knowledge requirements of CAR LIC. - (2) [An applicant of a licence under CAR LIC, any successful theoretical knowledge examinations conducted, and valid, under UK CAA legislation for the category of licence, shall be recognised as meeting the applicable theoretical knowledge requirements of CAR LIC.]